Queer Residency Seyðisfjörður — KIN MAKING

 - The town can get get very icy / snowy

-- We aim to have at least one supported, low income space available - please indicate if you require this - or if you would be open to paying more to help support an artist who might not otherwise be able to join please indicate
+- Unfortunately this year we did not receive funding to be able to offer a financially supported space - if you would be open to paying more to help support an artist who might not otherwise be able to join please indicate

 - The hosts are neurodivergent and aim to make the residency accessible in this respect